Vishu1197/docking-predictor/README.md

 ✅ Predicts docking scores directly from molecular descriptors (no `docking score` required)
 ✅ Uses a **StandardScaler + FNN encoder + Random Forest** hybrid model
-✅ Simple **Streamlit web interface** — upload, predict, visualize, and download results
 ✅ Works for unseen ligands and proteins (trained for generalization)
 ✅ Interactive visualization of score distribution
 ✅ Modular design — easily update models, scalers, or encoders in the `artifacts/` folder
-✅ Deployable anywhere (Streamlit Cloud, local server, or private lab network)
+✅ Deployable anywhere (Local server, or private lab network)

 ---